 What are the minimum qualifications required to apply to the internship program?

-Internship applicants must - be enrolled in a doctoral program (preferably APA accredited) in clinical psychology - be recommended by their clinical program - and meet our prerequisites.
+Internship applicants must be enrolled in a doctoral program (preferably APA accredited) in clinical psychology; be recommended by their clinical program; and meet our prerequisites.
 Each application is evaluated in its entirety.
 There are no mandatory thresholds in any individual category (e.g., assessment).
 While there is a state civil service requirement of 500 hours of assessment and therapy practica in clinical psychology, these do not need to be direct face-to-face hours and can include time in supervision and support activities (e.g., report writing).
 Pre-internship practicum placements should include experience in the administration, scoring, and interpretation of intelligence tests and personality assessment instruments.
 The applicant should have experience in writing integrated assessment reports.
 Practicum experience should also include a strong background in case conceptualization and individual psychotherapy.
-Successful applicants also have experience with both individually and culturally diverse clientele and an interest in working with the severely mentally ill.
+Successful applicants also have experience with both individually and culturally diverse individuals and an interest in working with the severely mentally ill.

 What personal characteristics are essential for success in the training program?

-Our most successful trainees possess strong time management skills.
-Our training program is very demanding and requires trainees to balance time spent in supervision, treatment activities, attending seminars, Grand Rounds, hospital-wide trainings, and administration of tests and writing assessment reports.
+Our most successful trainees possess strong time management skills and flexibility.
+Our training program is very demanding and requires trainees to balance time spent in supervision, treatment activities, attending seminars, Grand Rounds, hospital-wide trainings, and administration of psychological assessment measures and writing assessment reports.
 Though not a formal requirement of the program, it is very helpful to complete the dissertation prior to beginning internship.